All the salt spray and fresh air you could hope for

 Gentoo Colony in the Horse Park

-Drive up the cattle lead to the galvanised gate facing you (it may be open or closed-please leave it as you find it).
+Drive up the cattle lead to the galvanised gate facing you (-please leave the gate as you find it).

 Turn immediately right away from the main track and follow the mine field fence until it ends.
-Leave your car and walk around the coast to find a colony of Gentoo penguins.
+Walk around the coast to find a colony of Gentoo penguins.
 This is Fox Bays closest penguin colony and is visited by guests as far afield as Port Howard.

-Head out of Fox Bay and turn into the first quarry you reach (at the bottom of a hill and at the head of Doctors Creek).
+Head out of Fox Bay and turn into the first quarry on your left you reach at the head of the creek.
 The quarry is on left hand side of the road.
 There is a small layby which enables access off the road.
 To find fossils, you will need to search on, under and sometimes within the rocks- small and large.
 The fossils are about the size of a finger nail.
 There is a plethora of fossils but sometimes it takes a while to find one.
 We request that you leave fossils behind.

 If you like mint why not search the ditch for wild mint to make mint tea, mojitos or simply to take home.
 Stood in a glass of water, the mint will last a few days.